trendoman/Cms-Fu/Routines/add-job/README.md

 ### qs

-If the previous parameter *masterpage* is present, a querystring value from **qs** will be added to the URL.
+If the previous parameter *masterpage* is present, a query string value from **qs** will be added to the URL.
 ```html
 <cms:call 'add-job' name='sitemaps' list='mytodo' masterpage='index.php' qs='limit=50'/>
 ```